vikashask/nodejs-topics/node-Deployment.md

     sudo apt-get install build-essential
     test node is working or not by node command

+## Transfer app code from git to server
+    Install git
+    sudo apt-get install -y git
+    clone you project using git clone

 ## Install PM2
     sudo npm install -g pm2